Connecting startups and corporates in Amsterdam

 A glimpse of this edition’s participants

-There was great diversity in both corporate and startup participants during the 3rd Launchpad Meetup.
-On the corporate side diverse challenges were set, from measuring food intake per individual at Ahold, to Dell looking for a standardisation of the Internet of Things, and Vopak wanting to replace an operator on the dock.
-In the more creative side of corporates were first-timer Paradiso, Amsterdam’s pop temple, and Disney wanting to better structure their creative assets.
-Be it big data, IoT, e-commerce, FinTech, MediaTech, Wellbeing, Transport or Logistics, the Launchpad Meetups covered all these topics and more.
+There was great diversity in both corporate and startup participants during the third edition of the Launchpad Meetups.
+On the corporate side various challenges were set, from measuring food intake per individual at Ahold through Dell looking for a standardisation of the Internet of Things to Vopak wanting to replace an operator on the dock.
+On the more creative side of corporates were first-timer Paradiso, one of Amsterdam’s foremorst gig and culture venues, and Disney, wanting better to structure their creative assets.
+Be it big data, IoT, e-commerce, fintech, mediatech, wellbeing, transport or logistics, the Launchpad Meetups covered all these topics and more.

-On the startup side, there were diverse participants as well.
-From startups founded only last year, such as Tic Tag (a new interface technology connecting offline smartphones to online services) or Elymentz (an app that executes conference calls and translates messages in real-time), to well-established million-dollar scale-ups such as big data specialist Elastic.
+The startup side was just as varied, ranging from startups founded only last year, such as Tic Tag (a new interface technology connecting offline smartphones to online services) or Elymentz (an app that executes conference calls and translates messages in real time) to well-established million-dollar scale-ups such as big data specialist Elastic.
 The Launchpad Meetups are also becoming increasingly popular with international startups.
 Transavia’s Meetup, for example, featured participants from four different countries: TheMotion (Spain), MyLike (Germany), Xpenditure (Belgium) and our very own 3Dabout.me (Amsterdam).

 We thank you all

-We would like to thank all participating corporates and startups and look forward to sharing the success stories of this edition, as well as following the established collaborations from earlier Launchpad Meetups, such as EY and Declaree, Oracle and 904 Labs, Arcadis and Linked Locked.
+StartupAmsterdam would like to thank all participating corporates and startups and is looking forward to sharing the success stories of this edition, as well as following the established collaborations from earlier Launchpad Meetups, such as EY and Declaree, Oracle and 904 Labs and Arcadis and Linked Locked.